Skip to main content

 Harry Styles

-And that’s just the gigs.
-Harry Styles’ Meltdown also features a number of free and participatory events across its 11 days, including a host of great music performances out on our Riverside Terrace.
+And that was just the gigs.
+Harry Styles’ Meltdown also brought a number of free and participatory events to the Southbank Centre across its 11 days, including a host of great free outdoor music performances on our Riverside Terrace.

 Harry Styles